 India has had a somewhat peculiar relationship with blockchain technology.
 While officials at the highest echelons of the Indian government have openly endorsed blockchain technology, many Indian states have also initiated government-backed blockchain projects.
 On the other hand, the government has demonstrated a very ambivalent stance toward cryptocurrency.
 It has brought forth a slew of measures in the last two years to stem the growth of cryptocurrencies.
 This has put a huge question mark over the future of cryptocurrencies in India.

-Legalized IllegalityIn April 2018, India’s central bank, the Reserve Bank of India (RBI) prohibited banks from transacting crypto-related funds.
-The move served a severe blow to cryptocurrency users in India and disrupted the entire crypto ecosystem as people found it difficult to cash out their crypto holdings.
-It resulted in the shut down of some of the country’s top crypto exchanges like Zebpay and Koinex.
-Others like WazirX created alternate peer-to-peer exchanges to navigate the situation and trade cryptocurrencies in India.While the RBI’s ban severely impeded the growth of the Indian cryptocurrency industry, it wasn’t the only stumbling block for the sector.
+While the RBI’s ban severely impeded the growth of the Indian cryptocurrency industry, it wasn’t the only stumbling block for the sector.
 A committee appointed by the Indian government proposed a complete ban on cryptocurrencies all over the country in July this year.
 It also recommended penalizing and imposing severe fines on all crypto-related activities.
 The recommendations of the committee are now a draft law, which the Indian Parliament will soon take up for discussion.
 If it gets passed, it could well mean the end of the road for India’s cryptocurrency sector that is already in shambles.

 As far as the discussion in Parliament on proposed legislation is concerned, an assertive grassroots movement that has begun from within India’s crypto community is calling for reconsidering these regulations.
 Their argument rests on saving the government from blushes over their failure to control cryptocurrencies.
 The decentralized nature of cryptocurrency transactions means that the government will have a hard time preventing crypto transactions.
 They claim that if the government bans cryptocurrencies in India, chances of fraudulent activities will shoot up in no time.
 Also, fraud victims will hesitate to seek redressal as they would fear being seen complicit in illegal activities.
 Therefore, positive regulation would be a much better approach than a blanket ban.
 The government will not only be better placed to monitor fraudulent activities but also generate high revenues by taxing crypto assets.

 Cryptocurrency exchanges, many of whom bowed down to mounting government pressure, continue to show resilience too.
 CoinDCX, for example, offers various services like crypto lending and margin trading in over 200 markets.
 It has now partnered with Koinfox, an Australian crypto platform, to give its users access to advanced trading tools like algorithmic trading and risk-management strategies.
 Similarly, another crypto exchange, WazirX has launched a Smart Token program that allows crypto enthusiasts to connect with more advanced traders.
 These traders help crypto holders trade their assets in lieu of a percentage of profits that they earn.

 Although India’s draft legislation gives a rather gloomy impression, there seems to be some cautious optimism among the crypto community.
 Also, movements at the grassroots level for positive regulation seem to be picking the pace and gaining significant momentum.
 Many experts are convinced that India won’t bid adieu to its tryst with cryptocurrencies anytime soon.
 However, only through a concerted effort toward crypto legalization can secure the future of cryptocurrencies in India.